-We’ll cover any loss due to unauthorised transactions on your account using the CommBank app, as long as you protect your cards, devices, client numbers, PINs, passwords and any other access methods, and immediately notify us of their loss, theft or misuse or any suspicious activity on your account.
+We’ll cover any loss due to unauthorised transactions on your account, as long as you protect your cards, devices, client numbers, PINs, passwords and any other access methods, and immediately notify us of their loss, theft or misuse or any suspicious activity on your account.

 The chip in your Keycard gives you added security, helping you protect your money against card skimming and fraud.